Bridgy Fed

 static fetch_page(collection, user)[source]

-Fetches a page of :class:`Follower`s for a given user.
+Fetches a page of Followers for a given user.

 Wraps fetch_page().
 Paging uses the before and after query parameters, if available in the request.